 Peace Be With You

-It's in this context that suddenly, we see at the beginning of this passage it says that
+It is in this context that suddenly, we see at the beginning of this passage it says that

 ‘Jesus himself stood among them and said to them, “Peace be with you.”’Luke 24:36, NIV

 This is a miraculous event.
 He didn't walk through the door.
 The door was locked.
 He appeared miraculously in their midst.
 Jesus had the power in all his life to perform miracles, and in his resurrection life he could also perform miracles and do miraculous things.
 He suddenly appears to them and he greets them.
 The very first thing he says is, “Peace be with you.”
 He knows their troubled emotions.
-He knows the difficulty they're in, the intense uncertainty and confusion and fear that they have; this sense of anticipation; not knowing whether these resurrection appearance stories are real; not knowing what that reality really was and what did it mean; and how was it going to change things?
+He knows the difficulty they are in, the intense uncertainty and confusion and fear that they have; this sense of anticipation; not knowing whether these resurrection appearance stories are real; not knowing what that reality really was and what it meant; and how was it going to change things?
 A thousand questions were going through their minds, as Jesus said to them “Peace be with you.”
 He wanted to calm their troubled emotions.